ariannalandini/prj_008_multi_coloc_dev/README.md

 To perform association signals​ untangling, colocalisation and fine mapping, run the **`prj_008_multi_coloc_dev/cntl/p11_multi_coloc.sbatch`** script, providing:\
     `--input`: path and name of the pan loci table previously created.\
+    `--grch`: Genomic build of GWAS summary statistics (default: 38) \
-Note this is the only essential option, if not provided the script will throw an error and stop.\
+Note these are the only options with no default, if not provided the script will throw an error and stop.\
     `--output` "coloc/multi_coloc" \
     `--chr`: Name of the chromosome column in GWAS summary statistics (default: CHROM)\
     `--pos`: Name of the genetic position column in GWAS summary statistics (default: GENPOS)\